JorgePe/recordplayer/README.md

 - a laptop running [Linux Mint](https://linuxmint.com/) with the [Ubuntu Studio](https://ubuntustudio.org/) packages
 - monitor speakers

-The cartridge is connected to the 2 Hi-Z inputs of the Rubix.
-This results in a much better sound than with just my PC speakers.
+The cartridge is connected to the 2 Hi-Z inputs of the Rubix (500kΩ).
+This results in a much better sound than with just my PC speakers but i believe an even higher impedance would help.

 The laptop is running a 7-band stereo equalizer through [Carla](https://kx.studio/Applications:Carla) (a modular audio plugin host).
 This allows me to adjust the tone to my preferences.
 Later on I intend to route the audio to [Mixxx](https://mixxx.org/) for